Carthage: Constitution of state

 Many of the Carthaginian institutions are excellent.
 The superiority of their constitution is proved by the fact that the common people remain loyal to the constitution; the Carthaginians have never had any rebellion worth speaking of, and have never been under the rule of a tyrant.

-Here one may remember that the city-state of Carthage, who citizens were mainly Libyphoenicians (of Phoenician ancestry born in Africa), dominated and exploited an agricultural countryside composed mainly of native Berber sharecroppers and farmworkers, whose affiliations to Carthage were open to divergent possibilities.
+The city-state of Carthage, whose citizens were mainly Libyphoenicians (of Phoenician ancestry born in Africa), dominated and exploited an agricultural countryside composed mainly of native Berber sharecroppers and farmworkers, whose affiliations to Carthage were open to divergent possibilities.
 Beyond these more settled Berbers and the Punic farming towns and rural manors, lived the independent Berber tribes, who were mostly pastoralists.

 In the brief, uneven review of government at Carthage found in his Politica Aristotle mentions several faults.
 Thus, "that the same person should hold many offices, which is a favorite practice among the Carthaginians."
 Aristotle disapproves, mentioning the flute-player and the shoemaker.
 Also, that "magistrates should be chosen not only for their merit but for their wealth."
 Aristotle's opinion is that focus on pursuit of wealth will lead to oligarchy and its evils.

 [S]urely it is a bad thing that the greatest offices... should be bought.
 The law which allows this abuse makes wealth of more account than virtue, and the whole state becomes avaricious.
 For, whenever the chiefs of the state deem anything honorable, the other citizens are sure to follow their example; and, where virtue has not the first place, their aristocracy cannot be firmly established.

 In Carthage the people seemed politically satisfied and submissive, according to the historian Warmington.
 They in their assemblies only rarely exercised the few opportunities given them to assent to state decisions.
 Popular influence over government appears not to have been an issue at Carthage.
 Being a commercial republic fielding a mercenary army, the people were not conscripted for military service, an experience which can foster the feel for popular political action.
 But perhaps this misunderstands the society; perhaps the people, whose values were based on small-group loyalty, felt themselves sufficiently connected to their city's leadership by the very integrity of the person-to-person linkage within their social fabric.
 Carthage was very stable; there were few openings for tyrants.
 Only after defeat by Rome devastated Punic imperial ambitions did the people of Carthage seem to question their governance and to show interest in political reform.